 I don’t know if there’s an ongoing debate about which version is the most authentic, but I always make mine the way my maternal grandma did, with eggs, cottage cheese and sour cream.
 The addition of fruit and/or nuts and/or a corn flake crumble or graham cracker topping, is entirely up to you.

 So, I took my grandma’s kugel recipe and added a pretty amazing twist to it; melted butter, brown sugar and sliced apples on the bottom of the pan, noodles on top; the same method used to make an upside-down cake.
 The cream in the custard seeps into the butter soaked brown sugar, giving the apples a wonderful caramel/butterscotch flavor.
 Come to mama, you sweet thang you!

 I’m never making it any other way again, unless someone doesn’t like apples, but let’s be real, who doesn’t like apples?
 I have yet to meet them.

 By the way, I know the amount of butter, eggs and sour cream in this noodle kugel may alarm some, but this kugel serves 8 to 12 people, so one or two hunks is fine.
 Plus, holiday eating cancels out all fat and calories. 😉

 By the way, you can make this a pineapple upside-down noodle kugel by substituting pineapple rings for the apples!
+Add some red pepper flakes to make it a spicy pineapple or apple kugel!
 In fact, you can substitute most fruits for the apples, from peaches to plums to pears or berries, or why not cobble together a double or triple fruit noodle kugel?!
 If you don’t like, or are not in the mood for apples, go for it!

 Make this kugel, even if you’re not a member of the tribe.